sthysel/arch-install/README.md

 # Misc

-## vim and neovim and
+## vim and neovim and the everlasting clusterfuck wrought by multiple clipboards

-vim and nevim was installed earlier:
+Once you accept the reality of the fifty fucking shades of clipboards floating arround in your otherwise sane system, you deal with it like so:

 ```
 $ sudo pacman -S neovim gvim xsel xclicp